Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Introduction

-\paragraph{Equilibrium Propagation and its limitations.} Equilibrium Propagation (EP) \cite{scellierEquilibriumPropagationBridging2017} is a learning algorithm using a single circuit for inference and gradient computation and yielding an unbiased, \emph{variance-free} gradient estimation -- which is in stark contrast with alternative approaches relying on the use of noise injection \cite{smolensky1986information, spall1992multivariate,fiete2007model,ren2022scaling}.
-A fundamental requirement of EP is that the models are use should be \emph{energy-based}, \emph{e.g.} the model prediction is implicitly given as the minimum of some energy function.
-Therefore, EP falls under the umbrella of \emph{implicit} learning algorithms such as \emph{implicit differentiation} (ID) \cite{bell2008algorithmic} which train implicit models \cite{bai2019deep} to have steady states mapping static input--output pairs.
-EP is endowed with strong theoretical guarantees \cite{scellier2019equivalence,ernoult2019updates} as it can be shown to be equivalent to a variant of ID called \emph{Recurrent Backpropagation} \cite{almeida1989backpropagation,pineda1989recurrent}, which can be regarded as an instantiation of Backpropagation Through Time (BPTT) through equilibrium computation.
-While EP has been predominantly explored on \emph{Deep Hopfield Networks} \cite{rosenblatt1960perceptual,hopfield1982neural, scellierEquilibriumPropagationBridging2017,ernoult2019updates,laborieux2021scaling,laborieux2022holomorphic,scellier2023energy,nest2024towards}, the application of EP to \emph{resistive networks} \citep{kendall2020training,scellier2024fast} has ushered in an exciting direction of research for learning algorithms amenable to analog hardware, with projected energy savings of four order of magnitudes \cite{yi2023activity}.
+\paragraph{Equilibrium Propagation and its limitations.} \emph{Equilibrium Propagation} (EP)~\cite{scellierEquilibriumPropagationBridging2017} is a learning algorithm using a single circuit for inference and gradient computation and yielding an unbiased, variance-free gradient estimation -- which is in stark contrast with alternative approaches relying on the use of noise injection~\cite{smolensky1986information, spall1992multivariate,fiete2007model,ren2022scaling}.
+A fundamental requirement of EP is that the models that are used should be energy-based.
+Energy-based Models (EBMs) are models whose prediction is implicitly given as the minimum of some energy function.
+Therefore, EP falls under the umbrella of implicit learning algorithms such as implicit differentiation (ID)~\cite{bell2008algorithmic} which train implicit models~\cite{bai2019deep} to have steady states mapping static input--output pairs.
+EP is endowed with strong theoretical guarantees~\cite{scellier2019equivalence,ernoult2019updates} as it can be shown to be equivalent to a variant of ID called Recurrent Backpropagation~\cite{almeida1989backpropagation,pineda1989recurrent}.
+While EP has been predominantly explored on Deep Hopfield Networks~\cite{rosenblatt1960perceptual,hopfield1982neural, scellierEquilibriumPropagationBridging2017,ernoult2019updates,laborieux2021scaling,laborieux2022holomorphic,scellier2023energy,nest2024towards}, the application of EP to resistive networks~\citep{kendall2020training,scellier2024fast} has ushered in an exciting direction of research for learning algorithms amenable to analog hardware, with projected energy savings of four orders of magnitude~\cite{yi2023activity}.
+Beyond the single-circuit property, EP naturally yields \emph{local} learning rules whenever the energy is sum-separable~\citep{scellier2023energy}, and can be made agnostic to the underlying physics~\citep{scellierAgnosticPhysicsDrivenDeep2022}.
+Hopfield-inspired models further give rise to local Hebbian learning rules~\citep{scellierEquilibriumPropagationBridging2017}.
+These properties resonate with neuroscience, where the same neural circuitry appears to be involved in both inference and learning~\citep{songInferringNeuralActivity2024, aceitunoTargetLearningRather2024}.